areaDetector/aravisGigE/README.md

     * Needs increased mem buffers as detailed under "Known Bugs"
     * Still get a number of dropped frames

-The documentation here is top level documentation on creating an IOC with an aravisCamera areaDetector driver:
+The following is a summary of the files included in aravisGigE:

-  * aravisCamera: areaDetector driver class
+  * aravisCamera.cpp: areaDetector driver class
   * aravisCamera.template: Basic template that should be instantiated for any camera
   * Add-on templates with extra records for each camera type:
     * AVT_Manta.template